open-amt-cloud-toolkit/mps/docs/Local/configureRPS.md

 1\.
 Select the Profiles tab from the menu on the left.

 2\.
-Under the Profiles tab, click New in the top, right corner to create a profile.
+Under the Profiles tab, click New in the top-right corner to create a profile.

 3\.
 Specify a Profile Name of your choice.